How the System Is Rigged and Why You Can't Win

 There are only two reasons why you are struggling and just can’t seem to get anywhere in life.
 The first is that the system is rigged, and the second is that you don’t understand the system.
 Worse, not only were you never taught the system, but you were given completely false data on how to win.
 So what’s the real system?
 How do you win?
 And can you win at all?
 Here’s the real information you want.

 The American Upper Ruling Class

 The Real System

 In the real system, there are only three things that matter – first place, second place, and third place.
 You either win, or you lose for life.
 Yes, I know that you were taught that you had to behave nicely, say your prayers, and be positive, but that’s not exactly the truth.
 The proof of the pudding is in the eating There’s a reason that a high percentage of the guys at the top are all sociopaths.
-In fact, a fair number of millionaires and billionaires aren’t even nice people, and if being nice mattered all that much, then they would be in the winner’s seat.
+In fact, a fair number of millionaires and billionaires aren’t even nice people, and if being nice mattered all that much, then they wouldn't be in the winner’s seat.

 So why do sociopaths win?

 They have their bread buttered on both sides.

 They understand social intercourse.
 They know that the people around them need to be flattered, affirmed, and pacified.
 They do that with great skill, and then behind their backs, they take advantage of the good faith engendered to push themselves ahead.